aaronaddleman/aaronaddleman-academic/content/post/cdktf-trials-with-typescript/index.md

 ## setup

 **Important: must install Terraform 12 or above.** This is best accomplished with `terraform-env`.
 If your using LIBSH, you can install `terraform-env` with the command `terraform_install_tfenv`.
-This allows you to use the command `terraform-env install #.#.#` to install which ever version you want have installed and enabled.
+This allows you to use the command `terraform-env install #.#.#` to install which ever version you want installed and enabled.

 ## coding